As a wildfire closes in, New Mexico residents prepare to flee

 "This is a long-term event, and we don't anticipate having 'control' of this fire any time soon," fire officials said in an update Monday.

+Las Vegas is also home to New Mexico Highlands University and is one of the most populated stops along Interstate 25 before the Colorado state line.

-Operations Section Chief Todd Abel said Monday that crews were busy using bulldozers to build fire lines to keep the flames from pushing into neighborhoods.
+Operations Section Chief Todd Abel said crews were busy using bulldozers to build fire lines to keep the flames from pushing into neighborhoods.

 Fire information officer Mike De Fries said crews got a bit of a break Monday afternoon as the wind diminished and helicopters were able to make water drops in key locations.
 Still, flames running along the ridges above town could be seen from the discount store, an empty baseball field and other vantage points.